eclab/grains/pluck/README.md

 There are three options for plucking.
 First, you can set the DECAY of the pluck.
 Note that higher note plucks will decay much faster regardless, but you can stretch them out this way.
 Second, you can set the GAIN (the volume).
-Second, you can set the ATONALITY of the pluck: how much it will sound like a string versus an atonal drum or crash sound.
+Longer decays will sound increasingly metallic and when they pile up you'll need to reduce the gain.
+Third, you can set the ATONALITY of the pluck: how much it will sound like a string versus an atonal drum or crash sound.
  Basically more atonality rapidly adds more and more noise to the sound.
-Third, you can set the DECAY of the pluck.
-Longer decays will sound increasingly metallic and when they pile up you'll need to reduce the GAIN

 You can't have both ATONALITY and DECAY on the IN 2 knob and input: one is relegated to CV via IN 3.
 By default ATONALITY is on IN 3 and DECAY gets the IN2 knob/input.
 But if you'd like to swap that,